 Reason #1: Tooth dehydration.
 A large concentration of hydrogen peroxide naturally dehydrates the teeth during bleaching.
 In addition, using a UV or LED light makes can cause even more sensitivity!

 Reason #2: Gums become sensitive due to teeth whitening solution spilling over.
-For this reason, custom trays are essential.
+For this reason, custom whitening trays are essential.
 Equally important, be sure to take extra care and do not to add too much whitening solution.

 What does bleaching do to the enamel?

-According to research, at the concentrations we use in dentistry (5%-38%), it doesn’t damage the enamel.
+According to research, at the concentrations we use in dentistry (5%-38%), doesn’t damage the enamel.
 Not to mention, there is no softening, stripping, or abnormal wear of the enamel associated with whitening.

 How old must you be to do teeth whitening?

-Dental professionals recommend not beginning the whitening process before the age of 13.
+Dental professionals recommend not beginning the teeth whitening process for kids before the age of 13.
 Do keep in mind, however, this may vary depending on the patient.
 Due to the enlarged pulp chamber in children and young adults, the teeth’ nerves can be very sensitive.
 Therefore, it may not be advisable.